samanthasbytes/js-app/README.md

 ## Setup
 To run this project locally, follow these steps:

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
 2. Open the project directory in your code editor.
 3. Ensure you have a modern web browser installed (such as Chrome, Firefox, or Safari).
 4. Open the index.html file in your web browser.

 ## Usage
 Once the project is set up and running, you can: